Variational inference for cutting feedback in misspecified models: Defining the cut posterior through optimization

 We now demonstrate that the cut posterior can be formulated as the solution to a constrained optimization problem, which leads to variational computational methods.
 Let $q_\varphi(\varphivec)=\int q(\varphivec,\etavec)\mbox{d}\etavec$ be the marginal density in $\varphivec$ of the approximating density $q(\varphivec,\etavec)$.
 Then define the family of densities

+${\cal F}_{\text{cut}}$ is the family of approximations preserving the exact cut posterior marginal in $\varphivec$.
 The following lemma shows that the density in ${\cal F}_{\text{cut}}$ that is the best approximation to the full (i.e. uncut) posterior density in the Kullback-Leibler sense, is given by $p_{\text{cut}}(\etavec,\varphivec|\yvec)$ at~\eqref{cut-two-module}.
-Part~(b) of the Lemma states a result which is used further below. \\
+Part~(b) of the lemma states a result which is used further below: it demonstrates that the KL divergence between the cut and full posterior is the KL divergence between their $\varphivec$ marginals.
+This result will be useful later when we develop diagnostic methods for deciding whether or not to cut.\\

 \begin{lemma} With ${\cal F}_{\text{cut}}$ as defined above, \begin{itemize} \item[(a)] $p_{\text{cut}}(\varphivec,\etavec|\yvec) = \arg \min_{q\in {\cal F}_{\text{cut}}} \text{KL}(q(\varphivec,\etavec) || p(\varphivec,\etavec|\yvec)).$ \item[(b)] $\text{KL}(p(\varphivec,\etavec|\yvec) || p_{\text{cut}}(\varphivec,\etavec|\yvec))=\text{KL}(p(\varphivec|\yvec) || p(\varphivec|\zvec)).$ \end{itemize} \end{lemma}